-A sound is a form of energy, just like electricity, heat or light.
 When you strike a bell, it makes a loud ringing noise.
-Now instead of just listening to the bell, put your finger on the bell after you have struck it.
+Instead of just listening to the bell, put your finger on the bell after hitting it.
 Can you feel it shaking?
-This movement or shaking, i.e. the to and fro motion of the body, is termed as vibration.
-The sound moves through a medium by alternately contracting and expanding parts of the medium it is travelling through.
+This movement or shaking, i.e. the to and fro motion of the body, is termed vibration.
+The sound moves through a medium by alternating contracting and expanding parts of the medium it travels through.
 This compression and expansion create a minute pressure difference that we perceive as sound.
-Let’s take a look at one of our five senses. i.e, hearing.
+In this article, let’s take a look at one of our five senses. i.e., hearing.

 Hearing is a sense endowed to us, thanks to the presence of the human auditory system.
 This auditory system gives us the ability to perceive sound by detecting vibrations in the surrounding medium.
-The vibration as mentioned earlier consists of minute pressure variations.
+The vibration, as mentioned earlier, consists of minute pressure variations.
 How the human ear converts pressure difference into perception is fascinating.
 We will now take a closer look at how this is achieved.
-We are going to start where a sound wave would start and follow it on its journey from outside our ear all the way to our brain.
+We will start where a sound wave would start and follow it on its journey from outside our ear all the way to our brain.

 Parts of Ears

 Cochlea consists of several fluid-filled sac-like structures.
-The ear structures are covered with tiny hair and these convert the wave information into a form that we can understand.
-It is here that the sound wave is converted into nerve impulses that are sent to the brain via the auditory nerve.
-This electrical impulse is perceived by us that leads to our sense of hearing.
+The ear structures are covered with tiny hair, which converts the wave information into a form that we can understand.
+Here, the sound wave is converted into nerve impulses sent to the brain via the auditory nerve.
+This electrical impulse is perceived by us, which leads to our sense of hearing.

 Hearing range refers to the range of frequencies that can be detected or heard by a human or any other animal in consideration.
 The human ear and auditory system can detect frequencies between 20 Hz to 20,000 Hz.
 This range is different for different animals.
 Dolphins, for example, can hear sound waves of frequencies up to 100 kHz.